algorealmInc/Triggr/README.md

 #### Rules for writing Triggers
 1. A trigger must always be in a `main` function.
-1. You cannot write more that one triggers at a time, except branching it out using a conditional.
+1. You cannot write more that one triggers at a time, except branching it out by using a conditional.

-The Triggr DSL is still very young.

 ---